 Most proper (Available as consulting-only)

-4) Check that any existing intermediate email has all of its text included in longest thread and keep this email if not.
+4) Check if any existing intermediate email has unique content - Check that all of its text is included in the longest thread and keep this email if not.

 During your next training session with Digital WarRoom, we would be happy to go over ways to implement some of these strategies.